packit/packit-service/files/scripts/README.md

 $ oc exec packit-worker-0 allowlist.py waiting
 ```

-Approving a user who is waiting to be put on the allowlist:
+Use `oc exec -it ...` instead if you also want to approve a namespace from the waiting list and specify the number of namespace to approve.
+In order to add to the allowlist manually:

 ```
 $ oc exec -it packit-worker-0 allowlist.py approve <path_to_namespace>